Scottish Seafood Association prepares to cut a new future

 The Scottish Seafood Association (SSA) is spearheading a two-year pilot project to attract and prepare new entrants for a career in seafood processing and to train and upskill the existing workforce, an initiative which will be key to raising industry standards and delivering sectoral growth.

-The project approved by NE Scotland Fisheries Local Action Group (NESFLAG) includes funds for training equipment and a part-time (two days per week) training post for the duration of the two-year pilot.
+The project approved by NE Scotland Fisheries Local Action Group (NESFLAG) includes funds for training equipment and a part-time training post for the duration of the two-year pilot.

 SSA will deliver a range of specialised courses certified to Royal Environment Health Institute for Scotland (REHIS) and Seafish standards, including Food Hygiene, HACCP, Health & Safety, Raw Material Sensory Assessment and Fish Smoking training to upskill the existing workforce, while new entrants to industry will be provided with a structured induction programme covering health and safety, basic knife skills and food hygiene.